AbramKanime/alx-low_level_programming/README.md

-This Repo covers my ALX projects on C programming language
+This Repo covers my ALX projects on C language